SkylerLipthay/bean/README.md

 ...The standard library needs a lot of work!
 It should eventually include all of the usual functionality to operate on all of the types.

+## Prior art

+Many thanks to [Rhai](https://github.com/jonathandturner/rhai) and the other [Rust-based scripting languages](https://github.com/rust-unofficial/awesome-rust#scripting) for inspiration!

 ## Future work

 * The idea of running untrusted code is currently a pipe dream.
 It requires at least two measures:
   * Execution timeout mechanism.
 This is entirely possible to implement today.
   * Memory allocation limitation.
-Significantly more difficult than the former. at the very least it would require custom implementations of `BTreeMap`, `Vec`, and `String` (as of writing, Rust's type-level custom allocator story is missing).
+Significantly more difficult than the former.
+At the very least it would require custom implementations of `BTreeMap`, `Vec`, and `String` (as of writing, Rust's type-level custom allocator story is missing).
 * More ergonomic Rust-Bean bridging via capturing closures would be nice.
 As it stands, `rust-gc` has no way of tracing into closures.
 * String interning would be nice.
 * JIT would be nice.